simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 ## Conclusion

 Vitamin D supplementation for *everyone* might be a good idea.
 It's inexpensive and has no side-effects.
 Spring might be optimistic for the northern hemisphere, and somewhat worrisome for the southern.

+Getting sun might be an even better idea.
+Vitamin D is a proxy for sunlight, and sunlight almost certainly has other good effects, like the synthesis of nitric oxide.

 <img src="../images/posts/sunshine/light.jpeg" alt="Let There Be Light" title="Let There Be Light" />